 The NF Center’s mission is to provide excellent patient care and to participate in NF science and research.
 Our multidisciplinary center has expertise in all areas of NF care, with special emphasis on:

 - Treatment of brain tumors, plexiform neurofibromas and cancers

 - Orthopedic management of scoliosis and tibial dysplasia (abnormality of bone formation in the lower leg)

 - Surgical management of vestibular schwannomas (tumors on hearing nerve) in NF2

 We also supply referrals to additional specialists as needed.

-Patients may be seen at the Burnet or Liberty campuses.
+Patients may be seen at the Burnet, Liberty or Mason campuses.